bal-sm/repo-for-learning/systems/programming/python_django/views—the-right-way/README.md

 - The fundamental pattern for a view that handles a form
   - is covered fully in the [Django form docs](https://docs.djangoproject.com/en/stable/topics/forms/#the-view),
   - > so I don’t have much to add, except a few notes:
+- You don’t need to use `FormView`, and I recommend you don’t.
+  - > me: tulis-tulis aja cara kerja `Form` class ke `view` function-nya.
 - ...

 ## ...